| "No one has told Sam Shepard that as

 mind Mr. Shepard's salad days as the ultimate wild young

-dramatist of the 1960's". - Ben Brantley, New York Times
+dramatist of the 1960's". - Ben Brantley, New York Times "Shepard is clearly making a

 statement about American imperialism and the current